-G. SIBLINGS AND COVID EXPOSURE
+H. SIBLINGS AND COVID EXPOSURE

-- A. If a child has a sibling who has tested positive for COVID, the child must stay home and quarantine for at least 10 days.
-If the child is not able to isolate from their sibling, they must stay home for a total of 20 days (see pg.
-7). - B. If a child's classroom has a teacher or a child who has tested positive, the sibling may come to PIC, provided they or their sibling does not have symptoms or confirmed COVID-19.
+- A. If a child has a sibling who has tested positive for COVID, the child must quarantine as outlined in Section E (for household contacts). - B. If a child's classroom has a teacher or a child who has tested positive, the sibling may come to PIC, provided they or their sibling does not have symptoms or confirmed COVID-19.
 If the sibling or child does have symptoms, then the child must quarantine while awaiting COVID testing. (see page 6). - C. If a child has COVID-like symptoms and is awaiting testing, the sibling must stay home until the negative test result is received.

-H. POSSIBLE CENTER CLOSURE OF PIC DUE TO COVID
+I. POSSIBLE CENTER CLOSURE OF PIC DUE TO COVID